martins-jean/Employee-turnover-prediction-in-python/README.md

-# Employee Turnover Prediction with Scikit-Learn
+# Employee Turnover Prediction in Python
 Analyzed the factors contributing to employee turnover in order to help potential retention efforts.

 ## Project Overview